aspose-pdf-cloud/Aspose.PDF-Products/pdf/en/net/conversion/_index.md

 {{< blocks/products/pf/agp/feature-section isGrey="true" >}}

-{{% blocks/products/pf/agp/feature-section-col title="Steps to Convert PDF to DOCX via .NET SDK" %}}
+{{% blocks/products/pf/agp/feature-section-col title="Convert PDF to DOCX via .NET SDK" %}}

 {{% blocks/products/pf/agp/text %}}

- Aspose.PDF Cloud developers can easily load & convert PDF to DOCX files in just a few lines of code.
+The ConvertPDFtoDOCX() method uploads a local PDF file to Aspose Cloud Storage and converts it into a DOCX document.
+It uses the Aspose.PDF Cloud API, authenticates with AppSecret and AppKey, uploads the input PDF, requests the conversion in "Flow" mode for better text reflow, and saves the resulting DOCX file locally as sample.docx.
+Finally, it outputs the size of the converted file in bytes.

 {{% /blocks/products/pf/agp/text %}}

-1. Create a new Configuration object with your Application Secret and Key
-1. Create an object to connect to the Cloud API
-1. Upload your document file
-1. Perform the conversion
-1. Download the result

 {{% /blocks/products/pf/agp/feature-section-col %}}

 {{% blocks/products/pf/agp/code-block title="This sample code shows PDF to DOCX Cloud .NET SDK Conversion" offSpacer="" %}}